littleWhiteDuck/SimpleHook/README_EN.md

 > You may not have turned on Enable storage permissions to write to configuration (switch configuration settings at the top of the page)
 >
 > Remember to manually refresh the configuration after opening (re-save or switch the configuration)

-### 6. About the configuration page transfer parameter/variable type

-> On by default, if you turn it off, there may be many problems
->
-> When there is an unexpected situation (very low probability): If the parameter type is org.json.JSON, it will be recognized as org.json.J,S,ON.
-In this case, you need to close it and manually enter the class name/or variable name that meets the java syntax.
-After the manual input is completed, remember to open it.
-If you re-save, you still need to close it first, then modify and save it.
->
-> JSON has been excluded by me and can be automatically converted normally.
->
->